grimmer0125/maolife/README.md

 Summary Step:
 1. install homebrew from https://brew.sh. (terminal: `type brew` to check if you have)
-2. brew install node (or you can install v7.9.x from https://nodejs.org/en/, in your terminal, type `node --version` to check your version, should use v7.x)
+2. brew install node (or you can install Node from https://nodejs.org/en/, in your terminal, type `node --version` to check your version, should use Node 8 or newer)
 3. brew install watchman
 4. npm install -g react-native-cli
-5. install Xcode 8 and its command line tools, follow https://facebook.github.io/react-native/docs/getting-started.html#xcode
+5. install Xcode 9 and its command line tools, follow https://facebook.github.io/react-native/docs/getting-started.html#xcode
 6. git clone this project, https://github.com/grimmer0125/Kiteretsu
 7. cd into this project folder, `npm install`
 8. (optional) `node node_modules/native-base/ejectTheme.js` (native-base)